gitblit/fathom/fathom-site/docs/rest-security.md

 ### Controller Method Account Argument Extractor

 If you want easy access to the *account* associated with a request you may specify `@Auth Account account` as a method parameter and **Fathom-REST** will inject the *account* on execution.
+If the request has no associated *account* then the *Guest account* is supplied to avoid NullPointerExceptions.

 ```java
 @ControllerPath("/employees")